MryashAditya007/Hacktoberfest2023/README.md

 ### How to Contribute (Updated)
 - For contributions in this repository, please read `CONTRIBUTING.md` first.
 (Please pull the changes from this repo if you have already forked the repository and are facing conflicts)
 - If you like the repository, please star it.
+- And don't forget to add your user name and profile URL link in README.md,

 ### Learning Resources